neoedenergo/mod-all-classes-hunter-pet/README.md

 # **CLIENT MODIFICATIONS**

-## **1 - Edit the wow.exe binary in your client directory using a disassembler/decompiler:**
+## **1 - Edit the wow.exe binary in your client directory to allow all classes to use the hunter pet happiness/diet UI:**

 You can either use my tool to patch your binary:

 Download X and patch your wow.exe with the ``All Classes Hunter Pet UI`` option.

-Or you can edit your binary yourself:
+Or you can edit your binary yourself using a disassembler:

 ```
 001D3010:   0F  90